Desktop Icon settings error message in Windows Server

 All you have to do is open the local group policy management (gpedit.msc) and navigate to the following path:

-The guideline is “User Account Control: Administrator approval mode for the built-in administrator account“.
-Open it with a double-click, activate it, and confirm with OK.
+• Open it with a double-click, Enable it, and confirm with OK.

 Since this is a computer policy, the operating system must be restarted once for the changes to occur.
 After that, however, the domain administrator can also open and adjust the desktop icon settings.

-If you want, you can also distribute the policy via the group policies of the Windows domain.
-Then this entry can be set automatically after integrating each server into the domain.
+If you want, you can also distribute the policy via the Windows domain’s group policies.
+Then, this entry can be set automatically after integrating each server into the domain.
 This saves your work and some time.

 Rohit is a certified Microsoft Windows expert with a passion for simplifying technology.
 With years of hands-on experience and a knack for problem-solving, He is dedicated to helping individuals and businesses make the most of their Windows systems.
 Whether it's troubleshooting, optimization, or sharing expert insights,